 Use discipline and gratification from the start of the project and invest directly a lot of efforts into your initiatives so that it would be too costly to quit.

 Of course, while I’m all about perseverance, you shouldn’t insist to do something that is clearly not working.

-We should always support people in their projects and very rarely discourage them to do something unless this big project is of course…to become vegan.
+We should always support people in their projects and very rarely discourage them, unless what they do is bad for themselves.